noaione/yuusha-shoukan-ln/sources/v06/chapter3.md

 As I thought, I knew it was something like that huh?!
 Or rather, Shiro-san, didn’t I tell you last time that you were completely wrong with that perception?!
-Why are you still spreading it then!!?!
+Why are you still spreading it then?!

 [K-K-Kuro?!
 D-D-Do you even know what you’re talking about?]